Counselling - D6003

 If you are passionate about helping people and want to make a positive difference in the lives of others, this is the course for you.

 Please note we have limited places in this course.
+In addition, we have limited places available for interstate applicants, and applicants wanting to study from offshore due to placement constraints.
 Admission into the course is competitive and is based on academic merit.
 Your application will be assessed once applications have closed.
 It is essential that you submit your application and all required documentation by the closing date, so that your application is considered.

 The Master of Counselling at Monash provides a professional qualification and offers a combination of theory and professional experience, providing you with the knowledge and skills to begin a rewarding career as a counsellor.